masc-ucsc/docs/docs/pyrope/12-lnast.md

   ref b
 ```

-The inplace concatenate is equivalent.
-Tuple concat recursively merges matching
+Tuple concat recursively merges matching tuple-valued fields.
+A duplicate final
-tuple-valued fields.
-A duplicate final field is accepted when one side is `nil`
+field is accepted when one side is `nil` or constant propagation proves both
-or constant propagation proves both sides have the same value; otherwise it is
+sides have the same value; otherwise it is an overlap and triggers a compile
-an overlap and triggers a compile error.
+error.

-`x=(a,...b)` translates to:
+`x = (a, ...b)` translates to:
 ```lnast
 tup_concat
   ref x